ram123saran/Inverse-Kinematics-of-3-dof-Redundant-robot-/README.md

 # Inverse-Kinematics-of-3-dof-Redundant-robot-
-In this project Analyzing the Inverse Kinematics of 3 link(3 dof) planner robot
+In this project Analyzing the Inverse Kinematics of 3 link(3 dof) planner Redundant robot

 Analyzing on 3 Manipulator
  1. RRR Manipulator